Oruga420/Infocepts-resume/README.md

-## Infocepts Resume
+## Alejandro Resume

-Tailored site for Alejandro De La Mora that positions his profile against the Infocepts AI Advisor search (Nov 3, 2025 transcript).
-Built with Next.js 16, React 19, Tailwind CSS v4, and a custom data layer so content changes never require layout rewrites.
+Single-page profile for Alejandro De La Mora, built with Next.js 16, React 19, Tailwind CSS v4, and a structured data layer so copy changes never require layout rewrites.
+The latest iteration shifts to a white-forward palette and neutral, professional language fit for any advisory conversation.

 ### Content Highlights

-- **Fit-first hero**: Signals location, availability, quick stats, plus CTA and hover-animated buttons for GitHub / site / LinkedIn.
+- **Hero + quick signal**: Location, contact details, readiness, and KPI tiles surface at a glance—paired with a clean CTA stack.
-- **Role alignment section**: Maps experience to the “one-person AI front line” requirement pulled from the hiring call.
+- **Advisory focus**: Three-card narrative that explains how Alejandro partners with executive teams without referencing a specific requisition.
 - **Impact grid**: Assent, Sesh, and OBS engagements with concrete LLM tooling, RAG, and Agentforce examples.
-- **Timeline + skills**: Services pedigree, AI stack, certifications, and languages shown as modular cards.
+- **Timeline + skills**: Services pedigree, AI stack, certifications, and languages presented as modular cards.
-- **Micro-interactions**: Gradient grid background, glassmorphism containers, animated loader, and glowing icon hovers.
+- **Polished UX**: White-glass layout, subtle grid textures, and a lightweight loading overlay keep the experience premium.

 ### Local Development